YVC Program Standards

 How much does YVC cost to start and maintain?

-The only fixed costs to be a YVC Affiliate are our one-time start-up fee ($500) and annual affiliation dues.
-For year-round Affiliates, dues are $440/year if your annual YVC budget is $20,000 or less; $655/year if your annual YVC budget is $20,000 to $50,000; and $875/year if your annual YVC budget is $50,000 or more.
-For summer and school year only Affiliates, dues are $218/year.
-Special arrangements will be made for multi-branch programs.
+The only fixed costs to be a YVC affiliate are our one-time start-up fee ($500) and annual affiliation dues.
+Affiliation dues are based on the YVC program budget and are distributed on April 1 annually.
 Affiliates earning a gold rating on their annual evaluation will receive 20% off their dues.
+The most current dues rates for new affiliates can be found in the organization or individual applications.

-Ideally, the individual(s) to receive initial training is the person who will serve in the Program Director role and oversee the day-to-day operations of the program.
-Attendees will walk through the YVC Program Standards one-by-one to learn how to successfully implement each according to their local community needs and organizational capacity.
-This includes community mapping, project planning, recruiting Youth Volunteers, service-learning and the basics of working with youth.
+Ideally, the individual(s) to receive initial training is the person who will serve in the program director role and oversee the day-to-day operations of the program.
+Trainees will walk through the YVC Program Standards one-by-one to learn how to successfully implement each according to their local community needs and organizational capacity.
+This includes community mapping, project planning, recruiting youth volunteers, service-learning and the basics of working with youth.
 There are also tutorials of our volunteer management software – Ydat – and the online resource library.
 Training concludes with a step-by-step walkthrough of an actual service project.
-For group trainings, attendees will have a chance to get to know and learn from each other too.
+Trainings can happen in-person or via video conferencing software.

 What does the evaluation process required by Program Standard #8 consist of?

-- 1. Year-round Affiliates must complete an annual evaluation conducted via phone with a YVC Headquarters staff member.
+- Year-round affiliates must complete an annual evaluation conducted via phone with a YVC Headquarters staff member.

-- 2. All Affiliates must collect and submit YVC statistics as requested.
-Required data include Youth Volunteer demographics and number of projects, agencies, hours and youth.
+- All affiliates must collect and submit YVC statistics as requested.
+Required data include youth volunteer demographics and number of projects, agencies, hours and youth.
 Our custom-built online software called Ydat makes this very simple.

-- 3. All Affiliates must collect and keep individual applications/profiles and parent waivers for each Youth Volunteer.
+- All affiliates must collect and keep individual applications/profiles and parent waivers for each youth volunteer.
 You may utilize the waivers provided by YVC Headquarters or use your own provided it includes the required elements.

-- 4. All Affiliates are required to administer our official Youth Survey to youth reaching 30 hours of service.
+- All affiliates are required to administer our official Youth Survey to youth reaching 30 hours of service.
 The survey can be completed online from any smart phone or computer.

-- 5. All Affiliates must classify each service project into one or more Strategic Focus Areas (Compassionate Communities, Healthy Lifestyles, Arts/Culture, STEM, and Education).
+- All affiliates must classify each service project into one or more Strategic Focus Areas (Compassionate Communities, Healthy Lifestyles, Arts & Culture, STEM & Environment, and Education).

-- 6. All Affiliates must participate in any independent evaluations coordinated by YVC Headquarters.
+- All affiliates must participate in any independent evaluations coordinated by YVC Headquarters.

 How old is YVC?
 How did it get its start?